 Those scores count toward your final course grade.
 There are no make-ups for in class activities.
 Students missing a quiz will receive a grade of zero for that item.
 The general policy is that students who miss any of the common exams will receive a score of zero for that exam.
 That score will be included in the calculation of your final grade.
 Students who anticipate an absence from a common exam should discuss their situation with their instructor PRIOR TO their absence.
 In order to be qualified to receive a "make-up" common exam score (a very rare occurrence), the student should present documentation for not being able to take the exam as scheduled.
 As is the standard policy of NJIT, this documentation should be presented to the student's to the Dean of Students - (973) 596-3466, Room 255 Campus Center.
-BOTH the Physics 111 instructor and Dean of Students must concur in permitting a "make-up" common exam will receive a score of zero for that exam.
+BOTH the Physics 111 instructor and Dean of Students must concur in permitting a "make-up" common exam.
+Students who miss a common exam that do not present documentation within 7 days of an upcoming common exam will receive a score of zero for that exam.